America’s ‘First’ Renewable Resource Overlooked as States Embrace Clean Energy

-As laboratories of democracy, states deserve a victory lap for enacting renewable portfolio standards (RPS) that have helped transform our electricity system.
-Yet, as the original purposes of these laws has been largely achieved, states can now accelerate deeper progress towards want we really what: a 100 percent clean electricity grid that is also affordable and reliable.
+As laboratories of democracy, states deserve a victory lap for enacting renewable portfolio standards that have helped transform our electricity system.
+But as the original purposes of these laws have been largely achieved, states can now accelerate deeper progress toward what we really want: a 100 percent clean electricity grid that is also affordable and reliable.

 Unfortunately, by failing to allow all carbon-free technologies to compete equally, leading states are on the brink of adopting policies that miss the opportunity to achieve all three objectives simultaneously.

-Over the last two decades, state RPS laws have enjoyed durable bipartisan support and are credited with driving a $64 billion market for wind, solar and other renewable electricity resources.
-RPS targets or goals, adopted by 37 states as well Washington, D.C., Puerto Rico, and the U.S. Virgin Islands, were designed to create a market for these nascent renewable technologies to develop sufficient economies of scale and drive down their costs.
+Over the last two decades, state renewable portfolio standard laws have enjoyed durable bipartisan support and are credited with driving a $64 billion market for wind, solar and other renewable electricity resources.
+RPS targets or goals, adopted by 37 states as well Washington, D.C., Puerto Rico and the U.S. Virgin Islands, were designed to create a market for these nascent renewable technologies to develop sufficient economies of scale and drive down their costs.
 To a great extent, that goal has been achieved.

-With this mission accomplished, a growing number of states have decided to up their ante and adopt 100 percent Clean Energy Standards (CES).
-Started by Hawaii and California, eight states now have adopted such laws with another wave of state legislatures expected to consider 100 percent CES bills in 2020.
+With this mission accomplished, a growing number of states have decided to up their ante and adopt 100 percent clean energy standards.
+Started by Hawaii and California, eight states have now adopted such laws, with another wave of state legislatures expected to consider 100 percent CES bills in 2020.

 Why the new RPS wave is different

-While laudable, states need to recognize that the purpose of these statutes is fundamentally different.
-The same policies that have helped to spur the development of new renewables are failing to recognize the needs of generation resources that partner well with wind and solar.
+States need to recognize that the purpose of these statutes is fundamentally different.
+The same policies that have helped spur the development of new renewables are failing to recognize the needs of generation resources that partner well with wind and solar.
 Some of the choices include coal and natural gas, but those resources emit carbon.
-Batteries are another option but the technology is still emerging and won’t meet all long-duration needs.
+Batteries are another option, but the technology is still emerging and won’t meet all long-duration needs.

-The best option of today and tomorrow is the nation’s first renewable resource — hydropower — a flexible and reliable clean resource that helps to integrate other renewables onto the grid.
+The best option of today and tomorrow is the nation’s first renewable resource: hydropower — a flexible and reliable clean resource that helps to integrate other renewables onto the grid.

-Historic RPS laws purposefully excluded existing mature renewable generation because it was intended to encourage the development of nascent, new technologies.
-In contrast, 100 percent CESs are intended to achieve an outcome-based goal — a carbon-free grid that remains cost effective and will support the decarbonization of other sectors such as transportation.
-As such, it’s critical that such laws apply performance-based criteria (such as zero or low carbon-generation) and refrain from picking winners and losers.
+Historic RPS laws purposely excluded existing mature renewable generation because they were intended to encourage the development of nascent technologies.
+In contrast, 100 percent clean energy standards are intended to achieve an outcome-based goal: a carbon-free grid that remains cost-effective and will support the decarbonization of other sectors such as transportation.
+As such, it’s critical that such laws apply performance-based criteria (such as zero- or low-carbon generation) and refrain from picking winners and losers.

 Unfortunately, a number of the leading states are at risk of falling short.

-Under New York's RPS, only hydropower under 30 megawatts is eligible for certain renewable energy credits (RECs).
-However, while the state’s newly passed 70 percent CES currently lists hydro under its definition of renewable energy, some groups are urging state regulators to exclude certain hydropower projects, despite the carbon-free benefits that they provide.
+Under New York's RPS, only hydropower under 30 megawatts is eligible for certain renewable energy credits.
+However, while the state’s newly passed 70 percent clean energy standard currently lists hydro under its definition of renewable energy, some groups are urging state regulators to exclude certain hydropower projects, despite the carbon-free benefits they provide.

 California is in a similar position.
 Despite the fact that hydropower generates nearly 13 percent of the state's total power, California’s RPS only counts hydropower projects under 30 megawatts as an eligible renewable.
 As part of its new goal to achieve 100 percent zero-carbon power by 2045, California is currently undergoing a regulatory proceeding to determine resource eligibility.
-We believe existing hydropower of all sizes merit inclusion.
+We believe existing hydropower projects of all sizes merit inclusion.

 Unfortunately, the common link between these states is that the environmental attributes of hydropower are undervalued — or in many instances, altogether unvalued — despite the fact that hydropower provides the same carbon-free energy as other renewable resources.